Fix for Thunderbird not opening links

 - Filter for the term network.protocol-handler.warn-external.http and set it to true with a double-click (it is false by default)

-- This displays the “open with” dialog when you click on a link for the first time which you can use to pick a program for the protocol.
-If you want to always open links in the application check the remember my choice for http links at the bottom of that screen.
+- This displays the “open with” dialogue when you click on a link for the first time which you can use to pick a program for the protocol.
+If you want to always open links in the application check the remember my choice for HTTP links at the bottom of that screen.